CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 ### Step 4: Understanding the GitHub Actions Workflow

 The project includes a GitHub Actions workflow file at `.github/workflows/deploy.yml`.
 Here's what it does:

+**Note**: If you choose to use a GitHub-hosted runner with an SSH action for deployment, you will need to modify this workflow file to include the necessary SSH configuration.
+This may involve changing the `runs-on` value for the `deploy` job, adding the SSH action, and updating the steps to deploy the application to the EC2 instance.
+You may also need to add additional secrets, such as the SSH private key.

 ```yaml
 name: Deploy YaliAero MERN Application